5 min reading time

-There are two main options for creating a SCORM compliant course.
+There are two options for creating a SCORM compliant course.
 Either you can use an off-the-shelf authoring tool or you can build a tool yourself from the ground up.
 The latter requires a deep understanding of the SCORM protocol, as well as development skills.
 I’ve worked with customers who have taken that approach and it worked well for some of them.
 Building a SCORM compliant course gives you full control over how a course is developed and the details of learner experience.

 That covers the basics of what a SCORM compliant authoring tool must deliver: a course composed of multiple pages or screens that a learner clicks through from beginning to end.
 A more sophisticated authoring tool will allow you to add interactive elements, like exams, surveys, and rich media including audio and video.

-The most advanced authoring tools will allow you to create nice transitions between screens and set rules about how learners progress through a course.
+The most advanced authoring tools will allow you to create transitions between screens and set rules about how learners progress through a course.
 You could, for example, choose to limit access to an exam until learners have viewed every page that precedes it.

 Creating a SCORM package

 In order to SCORM-ify the course, you’ll use the authoring tool’s export option.
-When you use an authoring tool, you can also export content to multiple formats, including Tin Can (xAPI), web format (which provides a folder you can post on a website to host a course), or, indeed, SCORM.
+When you use an authoring tool, you can also export content to multiple formats, including xAPI (Tin Can), web format (which provides a folder you can post on a website to host a course), or SCORM.

 If you select the export to SCORM option, your authoring tool will use all the elements of your course (including text, images, video, navigation settings, quizzes) to create a SCORM package.
-That package gives you two important things.
+That package provides you with two important options.
 Firstly, you can reuse the package by importing it to an LMS that supports SCORM.
 That’s what makes SCORM ‘shareable’.
 And secondly, the package understands the SCORM protocol, the API specification itself is embedded in your course by the authoring tool, delivering all the interoperability of SCORM.